madhusanka-xghost/madhusanka-xghost/README.md

 # 👋 Hi there!
-I'm H. Madhusanka Nayanajith
+I'm Madhusanka Nayanajith

 A passionate tech enthusiast focused on **Cybersecurity**, **Web Development**, and **Digital Innovation**, currently pursuing a Bachelor of Information and Communication Technology (BICT) degree at the South Eastern University of Sri Lanka.
 I strive to build secure, robust solutions and contribute positively to the digital landscape.